sunyiyou/dice-neurips2022/readme.md

-# DICE: Directed Sparsification for OOD Detection
+# Less is More: Leveraging Sparse Weights for Detecting the Deep Unknowns

 In this work, we reveal important insights that reliance on unimportant weights and units can directly attribute to the brittleness of OOD detection.
 To mitigate the issue, we propose a sparsification-based OOD detection framework termed DICE.
 Our key idea is to rank weights based on a measure of contribution, and selectively use the most salient weights to derive the output for OOD detection